 The training programme will follow a mix method approach involving lectures, in-class exercises, interactive discussions and audio-video training support.
 The participants will get the opportunity to plan and design water sensitive urban systems including RWH and DWWTsas part of ‘Do It Yourself ‘- group exercise.
 It will also include field visit to showcase relevant water sensitive features in a building.

-Day 2 and 3:Module on RWH and local reuse of treated wastewater (September 19-20)
+Day 2 and 3:SUDS, RWH and local reuse of treated wastewater

-This module will focus on imparting hands-on skills for implementation of WSUDP principles into practice.
+This module will focus on imparting hands-on skills for planning and designing of WSUDP structures.
 This will showcase examples of best management practices (BMPs) and provide platform for do-it-yourself exercises in groups for planning and designing with case examples at neighborhood and building scale.

-Full scholarship includes travel, boarding & lodging costs and training kit & fees costs.
-Accommodation on double sharing basis and group pick-up & drop for local travel from pre-defined locations.
+Full fellowship includes travel, boarding & lodging costs and training kit & fees costs.
+Part Fellowship includes boarding & lodging costs and training kit & fees costs.

 Note: Only shortlisted candidates will be informed.